andfadeev/lein-tutorial/README.md

  [org.nrepl/incomplete "0.1.0" :exclusions [[org.clojure/clojure]]]
 ```

-Luckely for us, in our tiny project the dependency tree looks good so far!
+Luckily for us, in our small project the dependency tree looks clean so far!

-### Building project
+### Building the project

-This is the bread and butter command, used in most CI/CD pipelines, the idea is to create a JAR file that will contain everything we need to run our application.
+This is the bread-and-butter command, often used in CI/CD pipelines.
+The idea is to create a JAR file that contains everything needed to run your application.

-At this point we don't even care that the code was written in Clojure, it's a normal JAR now and we only need Java to run it (so usually that output JAR is used to build a Docker image from some Java base image).
+At this point, it doesn’t matter that the code was written in Clojure—the output is just a normal Java JAR.
+All you need to run it is Java, which is why this JAR is often used as the basis for a Docker image built on a Java base image.

-To do so we need to run:
+To build the project, run:
 ```shell
 lein uberjar
 ```

-And after running `tree` command you'll see a fresh JAR created in the target
+After running `tree` command you'll see a fresh JAR created in the target
 folder `target/uberjar/lein-tutorial-0.1.0-SNAPSHOT-standalone.jar`:
 ```shell
 tree